raycast/extensions/extensions/meta-music/README.md

 # Meta Music

-Manage the ID3 tags of audio music directly in Raycast!
+Manage the ID3 tags of audio files directly in Raycast!